blur-network/blur/README.md

 >`make release-static-win64`

-*It is probably much easier to <a href="https://github.com/blur-network/blur/tree/v0.1.9.5/contrib/depends">use the depends system</a> for a cross-compile on Windows Susbsytem Linux than getting MSYS2 to actually work properly*

 For MacOS portable binaries:

 >`make release-static-mac-x86_64`

-For Linux portable binaries:
->`make release-static-linux-x86_64`

 *Note that we do not officially support builds for 32-bit architecture, arm architecture, or the freebsd linux distribution currently.
 However, there are options within the [Makefile](Makefile) for these configurations.
-These configurations (and source files) will need modified (considerably), in order for the resulting binaries to work.
-Even if they build, it is unlikely that the network will not identify your node as malicious, upon running a daemon with incorrect code.*
+These entries may require significant modifications to source files, in order to work properly.*

 <h1 id="mining-linux">Mining on Linux</h1>

 Compile from source, or download the <a href="https://github.com/blur-network/blur/releases"> latest binary release from the Releases page</a>.